wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

 Installing the Wazuh server in step-by-step mode
 ================================================

 The Wazuh server is in charge of analyzing the data received from the agents and triggering alerts when threats or anomalies are detected.
-This central component includes the Wazuh manager and the Filebeat.
+This central component includes the Wazuh manager and Filebeat.

 Wazuh server cluster installation and configuration